projectcalico/calico/master/security/icmp-ping.md

 ### How to

-In this section, we introduce a global "deny all ICMP" policy to show the power of Calico network policy.
-Keep in mind that this policy **blocks all traffic to and from any workload in a cluster**.
-If your ultimate goal is to allow some traffic, be sure to have those policies ready before applying the global deny all policy.

 - [Deny all ICMP](#deny-all-icmp)
 - [Allow ICMP ping only within a cluster](#allow-icmp-ping-only-within-a-cluster)
 - [Allow ICMP matching protocol type and code](#allow-icmp-matching-protocol-type-and-code)

 #### Deny all ICMP

+In this example, we introduce a "deny all ICMP" GlobalNetworkPolicy.
+Keep in mind that this policy **blocks all traffic to and from any workload in the cluster**.
+If your ultimate goal is to allow some traffic, have your regular "allow" policies in place before applying the global deny-all policy.

 In this example, all pods are blocked from sending or receiving **ICMPv4** and **ICMPv6** messages.
 If **ICMPv6** messages are not used in your deployment, it is still good practice to deny them specifically as shown below.
+In any "deny-all" Calico network policy, be sure to specify a higher order (**order:200**) than regular policies that might allow traffic.

 ```
 apiVersion: projectcalico.org/v3